 You enter into a huge open gallery that crosses the length of the building and forms a T with branches at the north end of the building.
 Through doors to the right is another large space which can be configured for various temporary exhibits.

-On the left are smaller chambers with brightly colored walls as foil to the Resnick Collection of fine art and furnishings.
-The light and design in these spaces is a work of art in itselfContinue to 6 of 11 below.
+On the left are smaller chambers with brightly colored walls as a foil to the Resnick Collection of fine art and furnishings.
+The light and design in these spaces is a work of art in itself.

 Urban Light Installation at LACMA